FEDERAL CHANGE REQUIRES LOWER SKILLED PROVINCIAL NOMINEE

-In accordance with CIC policy, the NLPNP will only accept valid, documented results from the following tests.
+In accordance with Immigration, Refugees and Citizenship Canada (IRCC) policy, the NLPNP will only accept valid, documented results from the following tests.

 You must score at least the numerical value listed for each category (listening, speaking, reading, writing).
 No other evidence of language proficiency will be accepted.

 (IELTS – General Testing) Listening: 4.5 | Reading: 3.5 | Writing: 4 | Speaking: 4

 (CELPIP-General) Listening: 4 | Reading: 4 | Writing : 4 | Speaking : 4